Lead Authority

 The strategy area stretches immediately east of Hengistbury Head Long Groyne to the western end of Hurst Spit and encompasses Christchurch Harbour up to Tuckton Bridge on the River Stour and Knapp Mill on the River Avon.

-We have divided the coastal frontage into six Strategic Management Zones (SMZs), as shown on the Strategy area map above.
-These help us to identify how we could manage the coastal flooding and erosion risks in each of the linked areas.
-The SMZs are further divided into 18 Option Development Units (ODUs).
-These allow us to carry out an options appraisal process to consider how the local requirements of each area could be addressed.
+We divided the coastal frontage into six Strategic Management Zones (SMZs), as shown on the Strategy area map above.
+These helped us to identify how we could manage the coastal flooding and erosion risks in each of the linked areas.
+The SMZs were further divided into a total of 18 Option Development Units (ODUs).
+These allowed us to carry out an options appraisal process to consider how the local requirements of each area could be addressed.

-We are also working collaboratively with the Hurst Spit to Lymington Strategy, which borders our strategy area to the east.
+We also worked collaboratively with the Hurst Spit to Lymington Strategy team.
+This developing strategy borders our strategy area to the east.
 The two strategies are linked by Hurst Spit, an important coastal feature and landmark of the area.
-By working together, Hurst Spit can be fully integrated into both strategies:
+By working together, Hurst Spit can be fully integrated into both strategies.

 Funding

-Coast protection schemes – The final adopted Strategy enables us to bid for government funding to deliver viable and realistic coast protection schemes to implement Shoreline Management Plan policy.
-Although there is no guarantee we’d receive 100% funding for schemes, it will help us to understand the level of partnership funding that may be required to deliver a scheme.
+Coast protection schemes – The adopted Strategy enables us to bid for government funding to deliver viable and realistic coast protection schemes to implement Shoreline Management Plan policy.
+Although there is no guarantee we’d receive 100% funding for schemes, it will help us to understand the level of partnership funding that may be required to deliver them.

 Next steps